jb-san/frontendlab-graphql-example/README.md

 # Frontend-lab

-this is an example project to get you up and started with a simple graphql server and create react app.
+this is an example project to get you up and started with a simple graphql server and create react app (or use what you want).

 ## Goals